Life Insurance For Plumbers Essential Guide 2023

 Associated Types of Life Cover

-Two other types of cover are can also provide long term financial protection and can sometimes be included as part of life insurance plan or as a stand-alone policy.
+Two other types of cover are can also provide long-term financial protection and can sometimes be included as part of a life insurance plan or as a stand-alone policy.
 They are critical illness and income protection.

 Life insurance pays out upon the policyholder’s death.
 Critical illness pays out should the policyholder survive following the diagnosis of a qualifying medical procedure or recognised disease.